elidupuis/jardinsgardens.com/what.md

 		<div class="modal">
 			<p class="heading">4' x 8' Raised Bed, or two 4' x 4' Raised Beds</p>
 			<p><del>Regular $800</del> <strong>Introductory price $750</strong></p>
 			<p>Obviously, you can grow twice as much food as in one 4' x 4' garden bed.
 But more food doesn't just have to mean more of the same; you can try more varieties, or extend the harvest of your favourites.
-Eat more &ndash; save more! <a href="contact.php">Contact us</a>.</p>
+Eat more &ndash; save more! <a href="/contact/">Contact us</a>.</p>
 		</div>
 	</li>
 	<li class="three">